Are Frozen Vegetables Better Than Canned?

 Consistent specifications and quality control

-Documentation, certifications, and residue control
+Documentation, certificates and residue control

 Packaging flexibility for retail and foodservice